hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_datasource_windows_event.html.markdown

 The following arguments are supported:

-* `name` - (Required) The Name which should be used for this Log Analytics Windows Event DataSource.
+* `name` - (Required) The name which should be used for this Log Analytics Windows Event DataSource.
 Changing this forces a new Log Analytics Windows Event DataSource to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the Log Analytics Windows Event DataSource should exist.
 Changing this forces a new Log Analytics Windows Event DataSource to be created.

-* `workspace_name` - (Required) TODO.
+* `workspace_name` - (Required) The name of the Log Analytics Workspace where the Log Analytics Windows Event DataSource should exist.
 Changing this forces a new Log Analytics Windows Event DataSource to be created.

 * `event_log_name` - (Required) Specifies the name of the Windows Event Log to collect events from.